PTC Main Location

 Rosemary Akurst, PhD undertook her doctoral thesis studies at the Beatson Institute for Cancer Research in Glasgow, UK, followed by post-doctoral training at the California Institute of Technology, Pasadena, USA.
 She has served as the Director of the Preclinical Therapeutics Core since 2006 and her broad experience focuses on studies on tumor microenvironment and cancer therapeutics.

 Veronica Steri, PhD received her education in Italy (Master Degree in Biotechnology) and UK (PhD in Biomolecular Science).
 After post-doctoral training at UCSF, she joined the Preclinical Therapeutics core in 2018.
 Her expertise focuses on GEMMs and tumor angiogenesis.
 She oversees experimental projects, imaging services and is responsible for client communications.

-Ms. Wang has extensive experience in the implementation of preclinical studies, including cell culture, tumor implantation, drug administration, tumor measurement and animal monitoring, and survival surgery.
-She has been a member of the UCSF PTC for over 12 years, and has played a central role in the completion of over 1,000 preclinical studies.
-She is an expert in small animal survival surgeries, and a master of techniques such as intracardiac cell implantation.
-She is also very familiar with the routine procedures, particularly for subcutaneous xenograft based studies.
+Donghui Wang has extensive experience in the implementation of preclinical studies.
+She has been a member of the UCSF PTC for over 15 years, and has played a central role in the completion of over 2,000 preclinical studies.
+She is an expert in small animal survival surgeries as well as undertaking many routine procedures.

-Mr. Phojanakong has a strong background in administration and project management.
-He acts to coordinate scheduling, communications, study materials and billing.
-He is also directly involved with many hands-on aspects of study execution, including in vivo imaging.
-He is the main contact person for many aspects of the core’s day-to-day operations.
+Paul Phojanakong has a strong background in administration and project management.
+He acts to coordinate scheduling, day-to-day Core operations, and study billing.
+He is also directly involved with hands-on aspects of study execution, including in vivo optical imaging.